• Home

 “We at the Fed will continue to do our jobs with objectivity, integrity, and a deeper commitment to serve the American people,” Powell said at Wednesday’s press conference.
 The Fed has implemented 175 basis point cuts since September 2024.

 The Fed held rates steady Wednesday at 3.50% to 3.75% as the central bank seeks to juggle the competing realities of the dollar’s slump and the stock market’s rally.
-The 10-2 vote to hold rates steady featured dissents from Governors Stephen Miran and—a recent Trump appointee—Christopher Waller.
-Both pushed for a quarter-rate cut, aligning with the White House’s demands.
+The 10–2 vote to hold rates steady featured dissents from Governors Stephen Miran and—a recent Trump appointee—Christopher Waller.
+Both pushed for a quarter rate cut, aligning with the White House’s demands.

-Beyond the political fray, Powell emphasized the Fed’s cautious approach to further rate cuts, ensuring any future decision be informed by a precise analysis of inflation data, much of which is currently skewed by trade policy, as Powell mentioned tariffs placed a “one-time price increase” on consumer goods.
+Beyond the political fray, Powell emphasized the Fed’s cautious approach to further rate cuts, ensuring any future decision will be informed by a precise analysis of inflation data, much of which is currently skewed by trade policy, as Powell mentioned tariffs placed a “one-time price increase” on consumer goods.

 Powell’s term as chair ends in May.
-And while it is not yet confirmed who will replace him, Trump has narrowed his search down to four contenders: Fed Governor Christopher Waller, National Economic Council Director Kevin Hassett, former Fed Governor Kevin Warsh, and BlackRock Chief Investment Officer Rick Rieder, who has surged on prediction markets in recent weeks to become the frontrunner to succeed Powell.
+And while it is not yet confirmed who will replace him, Trump has narrowed his search down to four contenders: Fed Governor Christopher Waller, National Economic Council Director Kevin Hassett, former Fed Governor Kevin Warsh, and BlackRock chief investment officer Rick Rieder, who has surged on prediction markets in recent weeks to become the front-runner to succeed Powell.

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.